Redocly/redocly-cli/README.md

 > :bulb: Redocly also has [hosted API reference docs](https://redocly.com/docs/api-registry/guides/api-registry-quickstart/), a (commercial) alternative to Redoc.
 Both Redoc and Redocly API reference docs can be worked on locally using the `preview-docs` command.

-### Bundling multiple OpenAPI documents
+### Bundle multiple OpenAPI documents

-We know having one massive OpenAPI description can be annoying, so most people split them up into multiple documents via `$ref`, only to later find out some tools don't support `$ref`, or don't support multiple documents?!
+Having one massive OpenAPI description can be annoying, so most people split them up into multiple documents via `$ref`, only to later find out some tools don't support `$ref`, or don't support multiple documents?!
 Well fear not, because Redocly has a `bundle` command you can use to recombine all of those documents back into one single document.
-And, unlike the now-deprecated Swagger CLI, the bundled output Redocly CLI provides is clean, tidy, and looks like a human made it.
+The bundled output Redocly CLI provides is clean, tidy, and looks like a human made it.

-### Automate API Style Guides with Linting
+### Automate API guidelines with Linting

-Check your API matches your API Style Guide using the `lint` command.
-An API style guide is an important piece of API Governance, it helps to keep APIs consistent (enforcing the same standards and naming conventions) but can also guide API teams through potential security hazards and other pitfalls.
-Automating an API Style Guide means you can not just keep APIs consistent and secure throughout their lifecycle, but you can shape the design of the API before it even exists if you combine an automated API Style Guide with the API Design-first workflow!
+Check your API matches the expected API guidelines by using the `lint` command.
+API guidelines are an important piece of API governance, it helps to keep APIs consistent (enforcing the same standards and naming conventions) but can also guide API teams through potential security hazards and other pitfalls.
+Automating API guidelines means you can keep APIs consistent and secure throughout their lifecycle.
+Even better, you can shape the design of the API before it even exists if you combine API linting with a design-first API workflow!

 Our API linter is designed for speed on even large documents, and it's easy to run locally, in CI, or anywhere you need it.
 It's also designed for humans, with meaningful error messages to help you get your API right every time.